italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **7**
     - **Wallet Instance**
     - **Relying Party**
-    - The Wallet Instance requests the content of the Authorization Request by invoking the Request URI, passing as DPoP HTTP Header the Wallet Instance Attestation aside a DPoP proof HTTP Header.
+    - The Wallet Instance requests the content of the Authorization Request by invoking the Request URI, passing an Authorization DPoP HTTP Header containing the Wallet Instance Attestation and the DPoP proof HTTP Header.
   * - **8**
     - **Relying Party**
     - **-**